Awards and Achievements

 Shortlisted for the TES Schools Awards

-We were shortlisted for the 'Creative School of the Year' award in July 2021.
+We were shortlisted for the 'Creative School of the Year' award.

 TES editor Jon Severs said: "It is more important this year than ever before to celebrate the fantastic work schools do, because in the past 12 months they have gone above and beyond to ensure pupils were able to be educated and be kept safe in extraordinary circumstances."